noofny/pet-rego-challenge/README.md

 - I developed this on MacOS with VisualStudio 2017 Community Edition.
 No ReSharper or linting addons, just coding bare-back...I really miss ReSharper!
 - The solution is not complete or production-ready by any means, but I have commented and marked todo items to indicate this and added a section below on future improvements.

+## Documentation

+For this I added Swashbuckle to the app host.
+Swashbuckle comprises three packages – a Swagger generator, middleware to expose the generated Swagger as JSON endpoints and middleware to expose a Swagger UI that’s powered by these endpoints.
+It does a nice job of inspecting your API structure and presents a nice UI.
+See the Usage section below for details.

 ## Data Layer
 I originally considered using a relational database, possibly Microsoft SQL Server.
 Together with a mature ORM such as Entity Framework this would work nicely with WebApi.
 I chose however to take a challenge and use a completely different approach, implementing Elastic Search using the NEST SDK.